mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 ```
 `99762`

-We see that train data has 199523 rows & 41 columns, and tst data has 99762 rows and 41 columns.
+We see that train data has 199523 rows & 41 columns, and test data has 99762 rows and 41 columns.
 Generally, test data comes with one less column than train (the variable we want to predict; income_level).
 It means that this data set has test prediction values also.
 This will help us in evaluating our model.

 Let's verify the target variable we want to predict for both train and test datasets.